AbsaOSS/golic/README.md

   -d, --dry                  dry run
   -h, --help                 help for inject
-  -l, --licignore string     .licignore path (default ".licignore") -t, --template string      license key (default "apache2")
+  -l, --licignore string     .licignore path (default ".licignore") -x, --modified-exit        If enabled, exits with status 1 when any file is modified.
+The settings is used by CI -t, --template string      license key (default "apache2")